Zylann/godot_voxel/README.md

 -----------------------------------

 - Level of detail for blocky terrain
-- Level of detail for smooth terrain (not YET)
 - Game specific features such as cave generation or procedural trees (though it might include tools to help doing them)
 - Editor tools (only a few things are exposed)
 - Import and export of voxel formats